Traumatic Brain Injuries: The “Invisible Injury”

 In cases where a brain injury is caused by the negligent actions of others, it may be possible to recover compensation with a personal injury lawsuit.
 Compensation from a settlement or verdict could help cover the costs of hospital bills, rehabilitation, home modifications, medical equipment, lost income and loss of future earnings.
 It might also be possible to receive benefits from workers’ compensation (if the injury occurred at work) and Social Security disability after a brain injury.

 If you or a loved one have suffered a brain injury due to the negligence of another, it’s critical that you speak with a personal injury attorney as quickly as possible.
-Our dedicated team of attorneys and case staff is available 24/7 to answer your questions and the initial consultation is always free.
-Contact us today to get started with the legal process.
-We have brain injury attorneys in Raleigh & Brain injury lawyers in Jacksonville as well.
+Our dedicated team of attorneys and case staff is available to answer your questions and the initial consultation is always free.
+Contact us today at 1-800-525-7111 or complete the form below to get started with the legal process.